 Stop at the top if you can.
 There is a provincial park with an awesome hiking trail.
 It is a 3-4 hour hike and it is not difficult.
 It will take you to a spot where you will have a breathtaking view of Middle Head, North and South Bays, the Ingonish coastline and the highlands plateau.

 You may be able to see the outline of St. Paul's Island to the north on a clear day.
-Scooting along the coastline as you descend Cape Smokey is fun.
+Scooting along the coastline as you descend Cape Smokey is fun but please go slow because there are many curves and bends in the road and it is steep.
 Just when you think you can't see the ocean it pops through the trees again!

 There aren't a lot of services along this trek of the Cabot Trail so make sure you have what you need before you leave Ingonish.